Skip to the main content

 Suppliers must:

-• Use and maintain a plan for identifying, monitoring, and reporting equipment and item failure, repair, and preventive maintenance (where noted).
+• Implement and maintain a plan for identifying, monitoring, and reporting equipment and item failure, repair, and preventive maintenance

-• Have a contingency plan that enables response to emergencies and disasters or helps arrange for alternative suppliers if the supplier can’t serve their customers.
+• Have a contingency plan to respond to emergencies and disasters or help arrange for alternative suppliers if the supplier can’t serve its customers

 Tip:

-Ensure the contingency plan is specific for the geographical area and considers:
+Make sure the contingency plan is specific to the geographic area and considers:

 • Communications